Like most health care disciplines, nutrition includes aspects of many basic sciences:

 Who Provides Nutrition Services?

-Nutrition services are provided by Registered Dietitians (RDs).
-Registered Dietitians work in a variety of settings (see below).
+Nutrition services are provided by Registered Dietitians (RDs) or Registered Dietitians Nutritionists (RDNs).
+RDs or RDNs work in a variety of settings (see below).
 Depending on the institution or organization, their job title may include the terms "nutritionist" or "dietitian."
 More information about the requirements for the RD credential can be found in the Training and Certification section of this module.
+At CHDD RDs or RDNs are called nutritionists.

 Services Provided in a Variety of Settings

-NOTE: UW LEND Long-Term Trainees: Fill out Survey of Completion for each training module viewed.
+NOTE: UW LEND Long-Term Fellows: Fill out Survey of Completion for each training module viewed.

 Center on Human Development and Disability,